AngeloGaeta1990/knowledge-test/README.md

                     //Minimum Difference between values
                     stepSize: 1,
                 },
+                ...
+            }
+         ...
+}
 ```

 7. Adjust the table element in results.html according to the new categories chosen.

 ## Testing
- - The project has been tested in the following browser: Google chrome, Edge, and Firefox, no issue has been observed.
+ - The developer tested project in the following browser: Google chrome, Edge, and Firefox, no issue has been observed.

- - The project as been developed using a mobile first approach, and breakpoints have been detected by gradually increasing the the screen width in devtools and adding a media query where necessary.
+ - The developer applied the mobile-first approach for this project and detected breakpoints by gradually increasing the screen width in Chrome dev tools and adding media queries where necessary.

- - All buttons have been tested, and their functions meets the expected behaviour.
+ - The developer tested all buttons, and their functions met the expected behaviour.

- - No issue has been reported for questions and answers, they show without issue regardless of the screen size tested.
+ - The developer observed no graphical issue for questions and answers.
+ They show without problems, regardless of the screen size tested.
 ---

 ## Credits